andrewyur/cors-bypass-server/README.md

 # cors-bypass-server

-Lightweight image for a forward proxy that serves a given domain
+Lightweight image for a performant http forward proxy that adds CORS headers